 The explanation of the noise shown in the lower latitudes in Figure 22 is simply one of geometry and is shown pictorially in Figure 23.
-The mean SZAs associated with the monthly mean VCD of May 2019 are shown in the upper panel, for a cut-off of $< 75^{\circ}$ on the left and a cut-off of $< 60^{\circ}$ on the right, with their difference demonstrated in the bottom plot.
+The mean SZAs associated with the monthly mean VCD of May 2019 are shown in the upper panel, for a cut-off of < 75° on the left and a cut-off of < 60° on the right, with their difference demonstrated in the bottom plot.
 It is hence evident that a simple filter in SZA cannot be considered panacea in filtering noisy pixels and a clear message to this fact should be included in the PUM and ReadMe files associated with the GOME2/Metop SO2 products.

-3.3 Volcanic SO2 Vertical Column Density

-3.3.1 Comparisons to GOME2/MetopB and S5P/TROPOMI
+- 3.3 Volcanic SO2 Vertical Column Density - 3.3.1 Comparisons to GOME2/MetopB and S5P/TROPOMI

-During the February to July 2019 period of the GOME2C validation dataset, a major eruption of the Raikoke volcano on 21 June occurred in the Kuril Island chain, near the Kamchatka Peninsula in Russia, with $SO_2$ injection in the UTLS, providing a good test case for the GOME2C product.
-In the following, we have compared the results assuming an $SO_2$ plume height of 15km with the corresponding data from GOME-2 MetOp-B (offline $SO_2$ product) and operational offline SSP/TROPOMI.
+During the February to July 2019 period of the GOME2C validation dataset, a major eruption of the Raikoke volcano on 21 June occurred in the Kuril Island chain, near the Kamchatka Peninsula in Russia, with SO2 injection in the UTLS, providing a good test case for the GOME2C product.
+In the following, we have compared the results assuming an SO2 plume height of 15km with the corresponding data from GOME-2 MetOp-B (offline SO2 product) and operational offline S5P/TROPOMI.

 Figure 24.
-Comparison of $SO_2$ VCD maps (expressed in logarithmic scale) from (top to bottom) GOME2C, GOME2B and TROPOMI, for the 25th of June 2019 after the Raikoke eruption.
+Comparison of SO2 VCD maps (expressed in logarithmic scale) from (top to bottom) GOME2C, GOME2B and TROPOMI, for the 25th of June 2019 after the Raikoke eruption.

 In Figure 24 SO2 maps from the three instruments on 25 June 2019, 4 days after the start of the eruption, are shown.
 One can observe that all the three datasets agree qualitatively very well.
 Despite differences in overpass times, the observed SO2 patterns are very similar.
 However, on that day, it is clear that TROPOMI detects higher VCDs (several hundreds of DUs) than GOME2C and GOME2B.
 This is expected (and has been reported already in previous validation exercises), because the TROPOMI algorithm makes use of different fitting windows to avoid saturation issues while GOME-2 algorithms utilize a single fitting window which is subject to non-linear SO2 absorption in case of high SO2 loadings.
-From Figure 24, one can also note that GOME2-C results are less noisy than GOME2B and the likely explanation is a difference in the fitting window used: GOME2C fits SO2 in the 312-326nm range which stabilize the DOAS fits compared to the 315-326nm interval used for GOME2B.
-We also note that for the core of the SO2 plume, GOME2C VCDs tend to be lower than GOME2B results.
+From Figure 24, one can also note that GOME2-C results are less noisy than GOME2B and the likely explanation is a difference in the fitting window used: GOME2C fits SO2 in the 312-326nm range which stabilize the DOAS fits compared to the 315-326nm interval used for GOME2B results.
 Again, this is likely due the change in fitting interval: the inclusion of the strong SO2 absorption band around 313 nm makes the 312-326nm more sensitive to non-linear effects than the 315-326 nm range.

 Figure 25.
-Comparison of $SO_2$ total mass (expressed in Tg) from GOME2C, GOME2B and TROPOMI, for one month after the Raikoke eruption.
-The values are calculated by gridding the data at a 0.1°x0.1° resolution and selecting the grid cells with SO2 VCDs > 1 DU for the Northern hemisphere.
-It should be stressed that because the $SO_2$ plume was located near 180° longitude there are measurements for a given orbit that belong to two calendar days and this is the likely explanation for some of the day-to-day variations in the time-series.
+Comparison of SO2 total mass (expressed in Tg) from GOME2C, GOME2B and TROPOMI, for one month after the Raikoke eruption.
+The values are calculated by gridding the data at a $0.1^{\circ}x0.1^{\circ}$ resolution and selecting the grid cells with SO2 VCDs > 1 DU for the Northern hemisphere.
+It should be stressed that because the SO2 plume was located near 180° longitude there are measurements for a given orbit that belong to two calendar days and this is the likely explanation for some of the day-to-day variations in the time-series.